centrifugal/centrifuge/README.md

 Library highlights:

 * Fast and optimized for low-latency communication with millions of client connections.
 See [test stand with 1 million connections in Kubernetes](https://centrifugal.github.io/centrifugo/misc/benchmark/)
-* Bidirectional WebSocket transport with JSON or binary Protobuf protocol
-* SockJS polyfill library support for browsers where WebSocket not available (JSON only)
+* Builtin bidirectional transports: WebSocket (JSON or binary Protobuf) and SockJS (JSON only)
 * Possibility to use unidirectional transports without using custom Centrifuge client library: see examples for [GRPC](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_grpc), [EventSource(SSE)](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_sse), [Fetch Streams](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_fetch_stream), [Unidirectional WebSocket](https://github.com/centrifugal/centrifuge/tree/master/_examples/unidirectional_ws)
 * Built-in horizontal scalability with Redis PUB/SUB, consistent Redis sharding, Sentinel and Redis Cluster for HA
 * Native authentication over HTTP middleware or custom token-based
-* Bidirectional asynchronous message communication and RPC calls
 * Channel concept to broadcast message to all active subscribers
 * Client-side and server-side channel subscriptions
+* Bidirectional asynchronous message communication and RPC calls
 * Presence information for channels (show all active clients in a channel)
-* History information for channels (stream of messages published into a channel)
+* History information for channels (ephemeral streams with size and TTL retention)
 * Join/leave events for channels (aka client goes online/offline)
 * Possibility to register a custom PUB/SUB Broker and Presence Manager implementations
 * Message recovery mechanism for channels to survive PUB/SUB delivery problems, short network disconnects or node restart
 * Prometheus instrumentation
 * Client libraries for main application environments (see below)

-For bidirectional communication between a client and a Centrifuge-based server we have a bunch of client libraries:
+For **bidirectional** communication between a client and a Centrifuge-based server we have a bunch of client libraries:

 * [centrifuge-js](https://github.com/centrifugal/centrifuge-js) – for a browser, NodeJS and React Native
 * [centrifuge-go](https://github.com/centrifugal/centrifuge-go) - for Go language